-Grant Walton is a Fellow at the Development Policy Centre, Crawford School of Public Policy and Chair of the Transnational Research Institute on Corruption.
-He is on the editorial board for the journal Asia and the Pacific Policy Studies.
+Associate Professor Grant Walton works at the Development Policy Centre and the Policy and Governance Program within the Crawford School of Public Policy.
+He is on the editorial board for the journal Asia and the Pacific Policy Studies and the convenor of the Integrity and Anti-Corruption specialisation of the Crawford School’s Master of Public Policy.

 Grant has published in academic journals and books and has authored major reports for donors and NGOs.
 This includes articles in Political Geography; the Journal of Development Studies; Society and Natural Resources; Asia Pacific Viewpoint; Crime, Law and Social Change and Public Administration and Development.